OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

     }
     ```

-You have now completed adding a function command to your add-in.
+You've now completed adding a function command to your add-in.
 [Sideload and test it](../testing/test-debug-office-add-ins.md#sideload-an-office-add-in-for-testing).

 ## Menu and menu items

 In addition to custom buttons, you can also add custom drop down menus to the Office ribbon.
-This section explains how by using an example with two menu items; one invokes a task pane command and the other invokes a function command.
+This section explains how by using an example with two menu items.
+One invokes a task pane command.
+The other invokes a function command.

 ### Configure the runtimes and code